ajdonnelly/Book-Search-Engine/README.md

 Before you start, clone the starter code (Links to an external site.).

+Deployment to Heroku Using MongoDB Atlas
+Finally, the budget tracker has a server and uses MongoDB as its database, so you’ll need to deploy this application to Heroku using MongoDB Atlas.
+To review this process, look at Module 18: NoSQL, Lesson 5: Add Mongoose Validation, specifically 18.5.5: Deploy to Heroku.

 User Story
 AS AN avid reader
 I WANT to search for new books to read